godwokenrises/godwoken-doc/docs/gaslessWithERC4337.md

 - the gas price is determined by how much you are willing to bid the block_producer to pack your transaction ASAP.

 This mechanism works like a bidding marketplace for transaction fees.
 The block_producer sorts the transaction by gas price from high to low, then pack the first transaction from the top down in order to make it a profitable business.
-Normally when the gas price is set to 0, the transaction won't be accepted by block_producer, since it takes the cost for the block producer to execute the transaction and included it into a new block.block_producer
+Normally when the gas price is set to 0, the transaction won't be accepted by block_producer, since it takes the cost for the block producer to execute the transaction and included it into a new block.
 Our gasless feature uses 0 gas price as a unique marker to allow users to submit gasless transactions.
 It is intuitive from the user’s point of view and more importantly, it only takes little work to change the code in Godwoken mem-pool implementation.
 With the gasless feature enabled, when Godwoken block_producer sees a transaction with 0 gas price, they will first check if the transaction is a valid gasless transaction, if it is, the block producer will reveal the real gas price (the sponsoring gas price) from this transaction, and sort the transaction in the mem-pool according to this real price, the rest work just becomes the same with normal transactions.
 But How does one transaction with 0 gas price become a valid gasless transaction?
 This brings us to the second problem:

 ## How to charge the application for sponsoring transactions

 In order to charge the application that sponsors the gasless transactions, the application developer must pre-deposit some funds and the application must have the ability to automatically check if they are willing to sponsor one specific transaction.
-If it does, it should then automatically transfer the transaction fee to block block_producer who packs the transaction.
+If it does, it should then automatically transfer the transaction fee to the block producer who packs the transaction.
 The Galsess feature encodes those logics into 2 EVM smart contracts and uses them to handle the process.
 They are called Paymaster and Entrypoint.

 ### 1. Paymaster